gateio/gateapi-php/docs/Api/DeliveryApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$associate_array['settle'] = 'usdt'; // string | Settle currency
+$associate_array['settle'] = 'usdt'; // string | Settle currency.
-$associate_array['contract'] = 'BTC_USDT_20200814'; // string | Futures contract
+$associate_array['contract'] = 'BTC_USDT_20200814'; // string | Futures contract.
 $associate_array['from'] = 1546905600; // int | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
-$associate_array['to'] = 1546935600; // int | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second
+$associate_array['to'] = 1546935600; // int | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second precision specified
 $associate_array['limit'] = 100; // int | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
-$associate_array['interval'] = '5m'; // string | Time interval between data points, note that 1w represents a natural week, 7d time is aligned with Unix initial timeweek
+$associate_array['interval'] = '5m'; // string | Time interval between data points, note that 1w represents a natural week, 7d time is aligned with Unix initial timeweek, 7d time is aligned with Unix initial time

 try {
     $result = $apiInstance->listDeliveryCandlesticks($associate_array);